groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/basic-usage/generate-document-pages-preview.md

 * page numbers to process;
 * custom size of preview images (if needed).
 {{< alert style="info" >}}
-Stream that were created by [CreatePageStream](https://reference.groupdocs.com/signature/net/groupdocs.signature.options/createpagestream) delegate will be disposed automatically once after generation of preview image.
-If you need to implement custom image preview stream disposing you have to pass additional argument [ReleaseStream](https://reference.groupdocs.com/signature/net/groupdocs.signature.options/releasepagestream) to clean up resources.
+Stream that were created by CreatePageStreamdelegate will be disposed automatically once after generation of preview image.
+If you need to implement custom image preview stream disposing you have to pass additional argument ReleaseStream to clean up resources.
 {{< /alert >}}
-* Call [GeneratePreview](https://reference.groupdocs.com/signature/net/groupdocs.signature/signature/generatepreview) method of [Signature](https://reference.groupdocs.com/signature/net/groupdocs.signature/signature) class instance and pass [PreviewOptions](https://reference.groupdocs.com/signature/net/groupdocs.signature.options/previewoptions) to it.
+* Call GeneratePreview method of [Signature](https://reference.groupdocs.com/signature/net/groupdocs.signature/signature) class instance and pass [PreviewOptions](https://reference.groupdocs.com/signature/net/groupdocs.signature.options/previewoptions) to it.

 ## CreatePageStream delegate implementation